Jump Start at UBC Vancouver

 Learning Communities

-You will be assigned to a group based on your faculty and stream, which will be led by an upper-year student leader and a faculty fellow.
+You will be assigned to a group based on your faculty and stream, which will be led by two upper-year student leaders and a faculty fellow.
 Together, you’ll participate in the full range of activities during the program.
 The average size of a Learning Community is 25–35 first-year students.

 Student leaders

 Your Learning Community will be led by two upper-year students in your faculty.
-Student leaders will steer group activities and help build connections between you and other new students, offer personal support, refer you to resources, and welcome you into the UBC community.
+Student leaders will steer group activities and help build connections between you and other new students, offer personal support, refer you to resources, share their own experience of UBC with you, and welcome you into the UBC community.

 Faculty fellows

 Each Learning Community is matched with a professor from their faculty.
-They will provide the unique opportunity to learn about the expectations of the university learning environment, the academic classroom setting, and how to interact with faculty members, plus offer a closer look into their discipline.
+Through daily learning seminars, Faculty fellows will provide an opportunity to learn about the expectations of the university learning environment, the academic classroom setting, and how to interact with faculty members, plus offer a closer look into their discipline.

 What to expect: Social